kazheg/ambient_soundscape/README.md

 * **Author:** Created by @paerontran.
 * **Concept:** Based on user request for ambient background sounds in Anki.
 * **License:** This add-on is provided as-is.
-You are free to use, modify, and distribute it.
+You are free to use and modify it.
 If you use sounds from external sources, ensure you comply with their respective licenses.

 ---